tzanou-perso/vscode_tamagotchi_extension/README.md

 2. Open the command palette (Ctrl+Shift+P on Windows/Linux, Cmd+Shift+P on Mac)
 3. Type "Tamagotchi" and select "Tamagotchi: Start"
 4. Start coding and watch your pets grow!
+5. If bosses appear, you can click on them to defeat them and save your pets!

 ## Roadmap